 Instructions

 - Making the dressing: 1.
 Add all dressing ingredients to a blender or immersion blender cup, and blend until smooth and creamy.
 Set aside while you make the salad.
 Making the Salad: 1.
 Slice the celery into thin slices, and add to a large mixing bowl.
 Remove the stems and fronds from the fennel, and set aside.
 Reserve some fronds for serving/garnish, if desired.
 2. Thinly slice the fennel bulb with a sharp knife or a mandolin.
 Transfer sliced fennel to a colander and rinse well.
-Add to the bowl with the celery.
+Drain, pat dry, and add to the bowl with the celery.
 3. Cut apples away from the core, and thinly slice.
-Add to bowl with the fennel; and celery.
-4. Thinly slice reserved shallot, and add to the bowl.
-5. Add pecans to the bowl.
+Add to bowl with the fennel and celery.
+4. Thinly slice the shallot, and add to the bowl with the celery, fennel, and apples.
+5. Add chopped pecans to the bowl.
 6. Add the dressing to the bowl, and toss well to combine.
-7. Transfer to a serving bowl or platter, and garnish with fennel fronds.
-Serve immediately, or refrigerate for up to 2 days.
+Note: Transfer to a serving bowl or platter, and garnish with fennel fronds.
+Serve immediately, or refrigerate for up to 8 hours prior to serving to chill.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.